dhis2/developer-portal/docs/guides/overview-extensibility-features.md

 ### CLI tooling

 -   [DHIS2 CLI](/docs/cli): The `d2` command-line tool.
 The `d2 app` subcommand wraps the App Platform scripts, and there are additional subcommands for cluster management and style configuration.
+You can also use these scripts to bootstrap new apps.
+See the [DHIS2 Web app page](/docs/quickstart/quickstart-web.md) for more information.
 -   [d2 style](/docs/cli/style/getting-started): Shared Prettier and ESLint configuration for DHIS2 projects, so all apps use a consistent code style.

 ### Helper libraries